jasoncui/jasoncui.github.io/about.md

 title: About
 ---

 Welcome to my site!
-My name is Jason Cui and I'm a sophomore at Harvard studying computer science.
+My name is Jason Cui and I am a sophomore at Harvard studying computer science.
+I am passionate about technology, scientific discovery, and entrepreneurship.
+This site is a collection of my projects, thoughts, and random materials I find interesting.

+Feel free to reach out on my [contact page]({{ site.url }}/contact.md) or through my social media handles below.

 ## Social